VieVaWaldi/PoliticalDespairTwitter/README.md

 # Political Despair Twitter

-## presentation
+## Presentation

+- [ ] WIP

-- monday
+- Monday
-- 20 minutes, 5 min for each plus questions
+- 5 min for each plus questions
-- more is worse than less
+- More is worse than less
-- LIBRARY JOHANNES

 ## Get data

+- [ ] Still missing about 20%

 Library to get more from the API, more tweets and with a larger time line -> Optimized-Modified-GetOldTweets3-OMGOT